Gabriel Barbosa: Santos

 Gabriel started the 2016 season with two consecutive goals, against São Bernardo and Ponte Preta.
 On 24 April he scored a double in a 2–2 home draw against Palmeiras (3–2 win on penalties), as his side reached the finals of the Paulistão for the eight consecutive time.

-Inter
+Inter Milan

-On 27 August 2016, after being warmly welcomed by Inter fans once landed in Milan the day before, Gabriel signed for Inter Milan on a five-year deal in a deal reportedly worth €29.5m.
+On 27 August 2016, after being warmly welcomed by Inter Milan fans when he landed in Milan the day before, Gabriel signed for Inter Milan on a five-year contract in a deal reportedly worth €29.5m.

 On 22 September 2016, the club officially introduced Gabigol as an Inter player in the auditorium Pirelli with a media show: the striker entered the press room after a video showing him below the statue of Christ the Redeemer in Rio de Janeiro and then on Milan rooftops, clearly evoking the spot Inter had realized to introduce Il Fenomeno Ronaldo in the past.

 Gabigol made his first appearance on 25 September 2016, subbing Candreva in the 73rd minute.
 He scored his first goal for Inter on 19 February after coming on as a substitute in a 1–0 away victory against Bologna.